virtuosoft-dev/hippo-quickstart/README.md

 A plugin for Hestia Control Panel (via hestiacp-pluginable) that adds the Quickstart tab for an easy-to-use guide and quick website setup.

 &nbsp;
- > :warning: !!!
-Note: this repo is in progress; when completed, a release will appear in the release tab.

-&nbsp;
 ## Installation
 HCPP-Quickstart requires an Ubuntu or Debian based installation of [Hestia Control Panel](https://hestiacp.com) in addition to an installation of [HestiaCP-Pluginable](https://github.com/virtuosoft-dev/hestiacp-pluginable) to function; please ensure that you have first installed pluginable on your Hestia Control Panel before proceeding.
 Switch to a root user and simply clone this project to the /usr/local/hestia/plugins folder.
 It should appear as a subfolder with the name `quickstart`, i.e. `/usr/local/hestia/plugins/quickstart`.